vinymax10/AILS-MCLP/README.md

-# AILS-MCLP

-variable# AILS-MCLP: A Hybrid Adaptive Iterated Local Search Heuristic for the Maximal Covering Location Problem
+# AILS-MCLP: A Hybrid Adaptive Iterated Local Search Heuristic for the Maximal Covering Location Problem

 Adaptive Iterated Local Search (AILS) is an iterated local search-based meta-heuristic that embeds adaptive strategies to tune  diversity control parameters.
 These parameters are the perturbation degree and the acceptance criterion.
 They are key parameters to ensure that the method escapes from local optima and keeps an adequate level of exploitation and exploration of the method.
 This algorithm is an adaptation of the AILS-PR [1], but applied to the Maximal Covering Location Problem.
 Its implementation is in JAVA language.